fharris/JOTB2019_k8_playground/workshops/container-native-development/LabGuide200-VBox.md

 ### **STEP 13**: Deploy and test the Product Catalog using the Kubernetes dashboard

 - Switch back to your **Kubernetes dashboard** browser tab.
 If you have closed it, navigate to the Kubernetes dashboard at [**Kubernetes dashboard**](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/)
+Please, when working in the **Kubernetes dashboard**, make sure you're working in your namespace and not in the default namespace, or in one of your buddies nampespace.

 - In the upper right corner of the dashboard, click **Create**.